rollnrock/example-git/readme.txt.txt

 git fetch origin : this will get any changes in the github serve since 						it was cloned.it will pullthe data but you have to 						git merge to merge the data.

 git pull origin :merges and pulls the data automatically.

+git remote add <name> <url>: the name what you want to call your repo